๐ฅ Kettle::Soup::Cover

 ๐ค Contributing

-If you need some ideas of where to help, you could work on adding more code coverage, or if it is already ๐ฏ (see below) check issues, or PRs, or use the gem and think about how it could be better.
+If you need some ideas of where to help, you could work on adding more code coverage, or if it is already ๐ฏ (see below), check the REEK list, GitHub issues, GitLab issues, CodeBerg issues, or use the gem and think about how it could be better.

 We so if you make changes, remember to update it.